IBM/AutoXAI4Omics/DEV_MANUAL.md

 Currently the tool uses `python3.9`.
 As the tool expands we will check and expand the range of python versions that it could be changed/upgraded to.

+## Code formatting

+Please use blacks & ruff to format any code contributions, we have a pre-commit config yaml that you can use.

+## Virtual enviroment

+Currently we are unable to make a virtual enviroment on M1 macs (`darwin/arm64`) as  but for `linux` systems a virtual enviroment can be made with the requirements given in `requirements.txt`

+## Testing

+We have pytests that can be excuted to make sure the system works.
+The low level tests need to be expanded to increase coverage.
+The high-level system tests are covered by the `test_modes.py` file.
+This test covers:

+- Where it will build the container and then run it with synthetic data through all the separate modes.
+- Comparing the output from the trained run with stored results to ensure reproducibility
+- If available, will also omic datasets to ensure it works for these problems too

 ## Adding a new data type

 A new `data_type` option can be added to the code, with associated specific pre-procrssing steps.